Skip to main content

 • Liability: It covers legal fees and damages if someone is injured on the property.

-• Loss of Income: It provide compensation for lost rental income.
+• Loss of Income: It provides compensation for lost rental income.

 8. Tax Obligations